finolacahill/init/README.md

 ### Usage
-Some questions should be run with the *sh* command, and some should be read with the *cat* command.
+Some answers should be run with the *sh* command, and some should be read with the *cat* command.
 The accompanying [PDF](https://github.com/finolacahill/init/blob/master/init.en.pdf) clarifies this.